Achille Van Acker: Social policy

-An Act of June 1954 increased the minimum pension and introduced index-lining of for pension benefits, while an Act of July 1957 introduced a wage-related pension formula for white-collar workers.
+An Act of June 1954 increased the minimum pension and introduced index-linking of for pension benefits, while an Act of July 1957 introduced a wage-related pension formula for white-collar workers.
 Under the 1955 Collard Act, municipalities could admit private schools only "after they had created public-sector ones and only where there a need for them was felt."
-New schools were also built, and in the 1956 budget, provision was made (for the first time) the purchase by the state of school supplies for "the benefit of pupils in primary and nursery-infant sections attached to state secondary education establishments."
+New schools were also built, and in the 1956 budget, provision was made (for the first time) for the purchase by the state of school supplies for "the benefit of pupils in primary and nursery-infant sections attached to state secondary education establishments."

 An Act of June the 30th 1956 provided that independent workers of both sexes could, under certain conditions, receive an old-age pension at the end of their careers, while an Act of July the 11th 1956 extended the application of a previously Act dated December the 30th 1929 “to compensation for injuries suffered by seamen as a result of industrial accidents.”
-A Royal order of July the 24th 1956 extended family allowances to several categories of employers and non-wage-earning workers.
+A Royal order of July the 24th 1956 extended the coverage of family allowances to several categories of employers and non-wage-earning workers.
 A royal order of December the 14th 1956 prohibited (as noted by one study) “the employment of children under sixteen on underground work in mines, surface workings and quarries.”
 An Act of June the 28th 1956, together with a royal order of August the 4th 1956, granted educational allowances (as noted by one study) “to pupils who are the orphans of war victims and are in difficult circumstances.”

 A royal order of May the 23rd 1957 provided for the establishment of a national centre for vocational information and guidance and the preliminary selection of occupations for workers under the age of 25, while an Act of July the 15th 1957 forbade the employment of boys under the age of 18 in underground areas of mines, surface mines and quarries.
 Previously, the minimum employment age was set at 14.
 An Act of July the 17th 1957, as noted by one study, “supplements the provisions of the Act of 10 June 1952 respecting the health and safety of workers.
 All employers shall set up a workplace safety, hygiene and improvement service; if they employ fifty or more workers, they shall also set up committees based on parity representation, for the same purpose.”
-Also in 1957, an age allowance was introduced, In addition, a law of March 1958 made public authorities responsible for the cost of transporting (where necessary) abnormal and similarly handicapped children to special schools, and a law of April the 28th 1958 (which was later replaced by a law of April 16, 1963) established a social rehabilitation scheme for the disabled.
+Also in 1957, an age allowance was introduced, and a law of March 1958 made public authorities responsible for the cost of transporting (where necessary) abnormal and similarly handicapped children to special schools.
+In addition, a law of April the 28th 1958 established a social rehabilitation scheme for the disabled.